CMU15-112/arcade-box-startercode/README.md

 ## Porting Your Game

+If you are considering porting your game to the arcade box, there are two things you should do first:

+1. Set your game's resolution to 800x600 by doing `runApp(width=800, height=600)`.
+(This is resolution of the arcade box.)
+Other resolutions won't look quite right.
-As a first step, I recommend that you make your initial designs using keyboard input.
+2. I recommend that you make your initial designs using keyboard input.
 The reason for this is simple:  The arcade box is a fun way to play a game, but it isn't a great way to test/debug.
 You'll want to be able to do that on your local machine.
 After you have a basic game working (such as MVP), then make arcade box support one of your post-MVP features.

 Once you are ready to add arcade box support to your game, simply copy [`joystick.py`](https://github.com/CMU15-112/arcade-box-startercode/blob/main/joystick.py) from this repository into your project, and `import joystick` at the top of your file.
 Look into ([`main.py`](https://github.com/CMU15-112/arcade-box-startercode/blob/main/main.py)) in this repository to see how it works.